sergioyuhjtman/sergioyuhjtman.github.io/content/papers/_index.md

 ## Selected papers explained

 Research papers are typically addressed to specialized audiences.
-This is necessary, but it has a huge drawback: many people who might appreciate them are left out.
-The idea here is to introduce the content of some of my papers to a broader audience.
+While this is necessary, it comes with a significant drawback: many people who might appreciate them are left out.
+The idea here is to introduce the content of some of my papers to a broader audience

 ### Mathematical physics